Griffins are a partnership trading at Tavistock House South, Tavistock Square, London, WC1H 9LG

 - Statements of Insolvency Practice

-In carrying out these functions the IP collects and uses personal data in order to:
+In carrying our duties as IP’s we collect and uses personal data in order to:

 - Provide professional advice to try to prevent insolvency